bustle/ember-cli-amp/README.md

 this.get('amp').registerExtension('iframe');
 ```

+You can use this code in a component that needs that extension, or make an instance initializer for your app that registers all extensions.

   * How do I specify other required AMP metadata, e.g. `canonicalUrl` or `title`?

 Set the property on the `amp` service in your route's `model` or `afterModel` hook.